usmanajmal/flicks/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+[x] below means the problem encountered is fixed.

-- Had trouble initially with creating outlet for image view in prototype cell's class For somereason, the class and the storyboard weren't appear side-by-side
+- [x] Had trouble initially with creating outlet for image view in prototype cell's class For somereason, the class and the storyboard weren't appear side-by-side
-- Hit uncaught exception 'NSUnknownKeyException'.
+- [x] Hit uncaught exception 'NSUnknownKeyException'.
 Fixed it from Connections Inspector
+- [x] Navigation controller went haywire after adding tab controller.
+Problem was that I was setting view controller in tabBarController.viewController array instead of setting it to [nowPlayingNavigationController, topRatedNavigationController]
+- [ ] In case of Network Error, tapping on placeholder cell breaks the app

 ## License